Originally Published: May 1, 1994 - Last Updated / Reviewed On: May 22, 2014

 You may also want to try adding bran (available in most grocery stores) to your food or use a daily fiber supplement for an extra boost.
 If you have not been eating a high fiber diet, be sure to increase your dietary fiber slowly and don't go overboard.
 Sudden increases in fiber may cause diarrhea, bloating, and intestinal gas which may just make your hemorrhoids feel worse.
 Also try avoiding highly refined foods like cream of wheat, white rice, white bread, pastries, cakes, pies, and macaroni products, or foods that don't "sit well" with your digestive system.
 Staying hydrated by drinking six to eight glasses of fluid each day and limiting alcohol may also help avoid small, dry stools that may lead to derriere discomfort.

-In addition to constipation, hemorrhoids may be caused by straining when you poop, or sitting or standing for a long period of time.
+In addition to constipation, hemorrhoids may be caused by straining when you poop, or sitting for a long period of time.
 Putting off the urge to go, using laxatives or enemas, or spending too much time on the porcelain throne may aggravate symptoms.
 Though many people think that they must have a bowel movement every day, this is not necessary.
 In fact, bowel movements may occur from once a week up to several times a day, and still be normal.
 The trick is to go when you feel the urge and avoid pushing or straining.
 Holding stool in the bowel causes it to become hard, dry, and difficult to eliminate.

 As with many conditions, healthy eating habits and regular exercise may go a long way.
 With a little effort to keep your insides running smoothly, you may be able to stave off the booty blues.